gandreini/css-guidelines/css-style-guide.md

 Avoid specifying **units for zero values**:

     margin: 0; /* Good */

-instead of

     margin: 0px; /* No good */

-For nested ruleset we also leave a blank line before the nested ruleset.
+For nested ruleset, we also leave a blank line before the nested ruleset.
 Here’s an example:

     .footer {
         color: @color-footer-text;